How to make an Incy Wincy book

 To complete the books we decorated our matchboxes, some with fabric, some with paper, some with musical scores.
 Handles were made using split pins, some plain, some decorative and some with added beads.
 Everyone left with a mini masterpiece in their pocket: a wonderful combination of literacy and art ideas.

 Many thanks to Becky for so kindly letting me share her ideas with you all.
-I hope if you make some with your children you’ll share a photo with us.

 Head this way to see all the ideas in our language activities archive – all indexed by activity and topic to make it easy for you to find just the right resources for your child.